sergiofgonzalez/docker-book/01-hello-docker-images/04-hello-nginx-web-server/README.md

-# 04-exploring-docker-build-cache
+# 04 &mdash; Launching an NGINX web server from an image
-> building a Docker image on Ubuntu with NGINX web server and spinning containers
+> building a Docker image on Ubuntu with NGINX web server and spinning containers from it

 ## Description
 Based on the previous examples, we build an user image from `ubuntu:16.04` and install `nginx` web server on top.